How to Poach an Egg

 Step 2: Gently Add the Eggs

-Submerging the lip of each bowl into the simmering water, gently add the eggs, one at a time.
+Submerging the lip of each bowl into the simmering water, gently drop the eggs into the hot water, one at a time.

+Don't forget to set a timer–that's the key to getting the yolk the way you like it.
 Cook for 4 minutes for soft set, 5 minutes for medium set and 8 minutes for hard set.
-Using a slotted spoon, transfer the eggs to a clean dish towel to drain for a minute.
+Turn off the heat and, using a slotted spoon, transfer the eggs from the warm water to a fine-mesh sieve or a clean dish towel to drain for a minute.

 This asparagus salad topped with a perfect poached egg is satisfying yet light, making it a nice option for lunch, brunch or even dinner with some crusty bread.
 Roasting brings out a toasty flavor in the asparagus.
 We like this salad with medium-set poached eggs so the yolks are still a little runny, but poach your eggs for the full 8 minutes if you prefer hard-set yolks.